Information about pregnancy options for health professionals

 What is the Abortion Law Reform Act 2019?

-In New South Wales, the law on abortion is governed by the Abortion Law Reform Act 2019, which amended the Crimes Act 1900 to repeal the provisions of that Act relating to termination of pregnancy (abortion) and to abolish the common law offences relating to abortion.
+In New South Wales, the law on termination of pregnancy is governed by the Abortion Law Reform Act 2019, which amended the Crimes Act 1900 to repeal the provisions of that Act relating to termination of pregnancy and to abolish the common law offences relating to termination of pregnancy.

-The Abortion Law Reform Act 2019 ensures abortion is treated as a health issue rather than a criminal issue.
+The Abortion Law Reform Act 2019 ensures termination of pregnancy is treated as a health issue rather than a criminal issue.
 The Act:

-• establishes a health centered approach for abortion
+• establishes a health centred approach for terminations

 • supports a woman's right to health, including reproductive health and autonomy

-• provides clarity and safety for health practitioners providing abortions.
+• provides clarity and safety for registered health practitioners providing/assisting a termination of pregnancy.

 What do the changes mean for health practitioners in NSW?